Taser: Germany

 Since April 2008, Tasers can be legally purchased by persons 18 and older, but can only be carried by persons with a firearm carry permit (Waffenschein), which is only issued under very restricted conditions.

 In 2001, Germany approved a pilot project allowing individual states to issue Tasers to their SEK teams (police tactical units); by 2018, 13 out of 16 states had done so.
 A number of states have also provided a limited number of Tasers to their general police forces.
 Some states, such as Berlin, have use of force guidelines that only permit Taser use where firearm use would also be justified.

 The Bundeswehr (German armed forces) does not issue Tasers nor are they used in training.

 Ireland

 Under the Firearms Act of 1925, Tasers, pepper spray and stun guns are illegal to possess or purchase in Ireland, even with a valid firearms certificate.

 Italy

-In Italy, Tasers are subject to strict regulation because they ae legally classified as weapons.
+In Italy, Tasers are subject to strict regulation because they are legally classified as weapons.
 Under Law No. 110 of 18 April 1975 (Supplementary provisions on the control of weapons, ammunition and explosives), Article 4 lists the Taser among weapons and objects capable of causing injury that may not be carried outside one's residence without official authorization.